-The majestic silence of The Murray River.
+The Beauty of the Murray River.

 Producers: Toby Halbrooks, James M. Johnston, Adam Donaghey

 A Ghost Story invites us into the tender space of young love shared by Rooney Mara and Casey Affleck and the tragic aftermath of grief as a fatal car crash leaves C dead and transformed as a ghost throughout the movie.

 Landlocked by love in one state of being and one place, C remains beneath a sad and forlorn sheet with cut out holes for eyes, to witness time and his lover change without him.